youssef-mansor/TheAgentCompany/workspaces/tasks/finance-invoice-matching/task.md

-Navigate to Nextcloud at https://ogma.lti.cs.cmu.edu.
+Navigate to owncloud at http://the-agent-company.com:8092.
 Find the provided payments file at "/Documents/Financials/payments.xlsx" and the invoice PDFs in the directory "/Documents/Financials/invoices_pdfs".

 Perform the following:
 * Parse Payment References: Extract and match each payment in the Excel file to its corresponding invoice(s) based on references.